Table of Contents

 The first thing to note is that any dog can be aggressive.

-Don't think that just because you have a small breed or a breed that is known for its mellow temperament and good nature toward children that he won't be aggressive.
+Don't think that just because you have a small breed or a breed that is known for its mellow temperament and good nature toward children he won't be aggressive.

 There are several types of dog aggression: fear-induced, territorial, and redirected.
 A particular dog's aggression may also vary from situation to situation.